-C10 the provider follows the Individualized Family Service Plan (IFSP) or Individual Education Plan (IEP).
-The children are learning to take care of the equipment, materials, and the environment.
-"Chore Board," "Helper Board," or similar tool that offers children to take responsibility in the child care setting.
-C11 The play area has open space for active movement, some play equipment and materials, and places for open-ended explorations.
-Written outdoor plan with equipment and space measurements indicated.
-The Environment: Equipment C12 All equipment, outdoors and indoors, is safe for the developmental stage of the children who use it.
+The Environment: Equipment B12 All equipment, outdoors and indoors, is safe for the ability of the children who use it.
 Written evidence of regular safety inspection of equipment and methodology of inspection.
-C13 If high chairs or boosters are used, they have a wide base or are securely attached to a table or another chair.
-They have a T-shaped restraint/harness that isfastened every time they are used.
+B13 If high chairs or boosters are used, they have a wide base or are securely attached to a table or another chair.
+They have a T-shaped restraint/harness that is fastened every time they are used.
 Written evidence of regular safety inspection of equipment and methodology of inspection.
-C14 Heavy furniture, climbing equipment, swings, and slides are stable or securely anchored.
+B14 Heavy furniture, climbing equipment, swings, and slides are stable or securely anchored.
 Written evidence of regular safety inspection of equipment and methodology of inspection.
-C15 Cushioning materials are placed under all climbers, swings, and slides over 36 inches high, both indoors and outdoors.
+B15 Cushioning materials are placed under all climbers, swings, and slides over 36 inches high, both indoors and outdoors.
 Written evidence of regular safety inspection of equipment and methodology of inspection.
-C16 There are no movable baby walkers (stationary saucers are permitted).
+B16 There are no movable baby walkers (stationary saucers are permitted).
 Enrollment packet for parents that includes a policy for restriction of these items.
-C17 Children always wear a helmet and pads while riding bicycles, skateboards, scooters, and in-line or roller skates.
+B17 Children always wear a helmet and pads while riding bicycles, skateboards, scooters, and in-line or roller skates.
 Enrollment packet for parents that includes a policy on the use of helmets that include procedures for cleaning and sanitation after each use.

-C18 Equipment is modified to accommodate children's special needs, or special equipment is provided.
-If a child is in a wheelchair, there is sufficient space for the wheelchair to move around.
+B18 Equipment is modified to accommodate children's special needs, or special equipment is provided.
+If a child is in a wheelchair, there is sufficient space for it to move around.
 Enrollment packet for parents that includes a policy for assisting children and families with special needs.
-The Environment: Materials C19 There are enough toys and materials, home-made or purchased, to engage all the children in developmentally appropriate ways.
-Suggested materials and equipment for large and small-motor development: For Infants: balls grasping toys stacking and nesting toys Self-study materials. toys to look at, feel, and chew on For Toddlers: For Preschoolers (toddlers' equipment plus): peg boards blocks sewing materials dancing music and props For School-Age (toddlers' equipment plus): other sports equipment and games games that require participation
+The Environment: Materials B19 There are enough toys and materials, home-made or purchased, to engage all the children in developmentally appropriate ways.
+Self-study materials.